-1. Raise the Alarm - raise the alarm and make sure that you and others on site leave by the nearest safe route (see building plan attached for exits).
+1. Raise the Alarm -

+Raise the alarm and make sure that you and others on site leave by the nearest safe route (see building plan attached for exits).

-In case of fire: The alarm is raised by shouting "Fire!
-Fire!
+In case of fire: St.Peter's has an updated fire alarm system which is heat and smoke detecting and very sensitive.
+In the event that this is triggered or a fire is otherwise noticed, the alarm is raised by shouting "Fire!
 Fire!
 Evacuate the Building!"